jlas1/Klicky-Probe/Printers/Ratrig/VCore3.0_3.1/README.md

 - 1 x D2F switch [Aliexpress](https://s.click.aliexpress.com/e/_DCo538T)
 - 24AWG wire [Aliexpress](https://s.click.aliexpress.com/e/_DkDpExV)

+If you are in a hurry or want local suppliers, you can [check this list of suppliers](https://github.com/jlas1/Klicky-Probe/blob/main/Sourcing.md).

 # Printed parts
-The parts have been released on Printables and will soon be merged into the Klicky GitHub repo
+The parts have been released on [Printables](https://www.printables.com/model/226368-klicky-and-unklicky-for-vcore3/) and also locally [here](./VCore3_STL).

+The Dock and probe depend on the one you select below and can be retrieved from the build instructions below.

 Print everything except the piston probe body and piston with 0.2mm layer height using a 0.4mm nozzle.
 Recommend 4 walls, 4 top/bottom layers and 40% infill.